24 days of coffee Cafe Vinyl review

 After ordering my latte, a flat white and a couple of the bite sized spinach and feta savory muffins, I sat by the stools and discretely took photos whilst observing my surroundings.
 I noticed that only the regular customers had their orders called out by their name, every other time was by the coffee order which seemed to work.
 But I know there’s been times when I’ve been day dreaming (or still asleep) and my coffee order is called out a few times before I realise it’s mine.

 This was my view whilst waiting…

-I don’t think I’ve ever paid this much attention to Café Vinyl whilst waiting for coffee, usually I’m tweeting away or facebooking to pass time I waited under 10 minutes for my coffees, was offered a tray when I spilt a bit and the Café Vinyl team did point out which was the latte and which was the flat white.
-2 minutes down the road and I had forgotten back at the office.
-The coffees weren’t labeled so I had to remove the lids to try see which coffee had the least froth to determine which was which…
+I don’t think I’ve ever paid this much attention to Café Vinyl whilst waiting for coffee, usually I’m tweeting away or facebooking to pass time 🙂 I waited under 10 minutes for my coffees, was offered a tray when I spilt a bit and the Café Vinyl team did point out which was the latte and which was the flat white.
+Walking 2 minutes down the road and I had forgotten what was what when I reached my office.
+The coffees weren’t labelled, so I had to remove the lids to try see which coffee had the least froth to determine which was which…

 It wasn’t too much of a drama and I enjoyed my smooth Vinyl latte made with Cafe Vinyl’s own custom coffee blend.
 I also enjoyed my bite sized spinach and feta muffins which were crunchy on the outside and soft on the inside (despite not looking soft).
 The feta flavour came through beautifully and it wasn’t too overpowering.